dimonzav/DocumentsParser/README.md

 5. There are two methods available to run the parser from:
 - Run document parser using Parallel.ForEach method;
-- Run document parser using BlockingCollection with running two parallel tasks.
+- Run document parser using BlockingCollection with running two parallel tasks;
+- Run document parser using asynchronous tasks.

 6. For using Parallel.ForEach run "dotnet DocumentsParser.dll a -f "path/to/folder/with/logs".

 7. For using BlockingCollection run "dotnet DocumentsParser.dll b -f "path/to/folder/with/logs".

+8. For using asynchronous tasks run "dotnet DocumentsParser.dll c -f "path/to/folder/with/logs".

-8. By default parsed logs from specific files do not save to database.
+9. By default parsed logs from specific files do not save to database.
 To enable it use option "-s" and value "true".

 - "dotnet DocumentsParser.dll a -f "path/to/folder/with/logs -s true"